Asian shares mixed; election results buoy India, Australia

 The election has been seen as a referendum on Modi and his Bharatiya Janata Party, whose main opposition is the Congress party, led by Rahul Gandhi, the scion of the Nehru-Gandhi dynasty that has produced three prime ministers.

-Elsewhere in Asia, South Korea's Kospi added 0.5% to 2,065.71 and shares rose in Taiwan and Indonesia.
-Markets were closed in Thailand, Malaysia and Singapore for public holidays.
+Elsewhere in Asia, South Korea's Kospi was flat at 2,055.71.
+Shares rose in Taiwan and Indonesia, while markets were closed for public holidays in Thailand, Malaysia and Singapore .